fw-dev/useful_dashboard_info/README.md

 ## Upgrading
 To upgrade the Extra Metrics module; just run the install command again but include an '--upgrade' flag.
-It is recommended to run the "config" portion of the setup again to make sure that any configuration & dashboard panel changes have been applied as well.
+It is recommended to run the "config" portion of the setup again to make sure that any configuration & dashboard panel changes have been applied as well and then restart services.

     $ pip install --upgrade filewave-extra-metrics
-    $ sudo $CONFIG_PATH --api-key $API_KEY --external-dns-name $DNS_NAME
+    $ sudo $CONFIG_PATH
+    $ /usr/local/filewave/python/bin/supervisorctl update
+    # /usr/local/filewave/python/bin/supervisorctl restart extra_metrics

 ## Hint: don't skip this - SSL Certs
 Make sure you have an SSL certificate, it must be valid, trusted by everyone (not just the server) and absolutely under no circumstances should it be self signed.